Styles

 - A style applied to a parent table propagates to its data-driven body cells (the

-source+mappattern creates cells with no explicit style; they inherit the table-level style). - Inline tags inside text override the applied style for the tagged span only.
+source+mappattern creates cells with no explicit style; they inherit the table-level style). - Shortcodes inside text override the applied style for the tagged span only.

-- For per-cell variation in data-driven tables, bake inline tags into a data field and reference it via
+- For per-cell variation in data-driven tables, bake Shortcodes into a data field and reference it via

-See Inline Tags for the inline-formatting tag reference and Page Setup for page-level styling (borders, backgrounds, margins).
+See Shortcodes for the inline-formatting tag reference and Page Setup for page-level styling (borders, backgrounds, margins).